-From July 2019, I am joining Monash University in Australia as a Senior Lecturer (equiv. to Assoc.
-Prof. in North America & EU) in Sociology.
+I am a Senior Lecturer (equiv. to Assoc.
+Prof. in North America & EU) in Sociology at Monash University.
 In addition, I am the Jacques Leclercq Chair in Digital Technology & Society (2019) at UCLouvain, Belgium.
 I have also the honor of being one of the ABC and University of Sydney Top 5 Scholars in Humanities, Arts, and Social Sciences (2019).

 I am an elected board member of the International Sociological Association (ISA), Committee on Family Research (RC06), since 2012, leading a diverse community of sociologists.
 The ISA was founded in 1949, under the auspices of UNESCO, and has members from 126 countries.

 This research bridges Sociology and Computer Science (Human-Computer Interaction), draws on qualitative and quantitative research methods, and is conducted in collaboration with aged-care institutions and practitioners.
 I am passionate about participatory research with older people and knowledge translation and mobilization.